NIL playbook: understanding the deal

 Duration and termination: Understanding how long the deal will last and what could lead to its termination is crucial for any contract.
 You may want flexibility to reassess the deal after a certain period, for instance.
 And for sure you’ll want clear terms around early termination, contractual breaches, or changes in circumstances.

 Legal considerations: There are bound to be a slew of other legal considerations involved.
 But it can all turn into legalese pretty quickly, so you might want to bring in your representation, whether it’s an attorney or an agent, to review the nitty gritty and help ensure the terms are fair.
+You can also check out our NIL Jargon Dictionary here.

 What else do I need to consider?